The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

 - What are the steps I need to take?

-- What time is it like to take?
+- How long is it likely to take?

 You could view content for this stage as content where you are being a helpful friend or trusted advisor.

 Many business owners, right now, are probably here with their practice.
 They have taken the decision that they want to survive lockdown, but are probably not sure exactly what it takes to start or carry on trading profitably so they have a viable business.
-So for business owners in this stage, helpful content on what to do now or next really helps.
-E.g.
+So for business owners in this stage, helpful content on what to do now or next really helps, such as

 - How to maximise your cash flow

-- How to introduce your furloughed staff back into your business
+- Ways to introduce your furloughed staff back into your business

 At the moment at least 50% of your content for LinkedIn should focus on this stage.